Product OS··19 min read

 What Counts as a Resolution?

 The harder problem is definitional.
 What exactly constitutes a "resolved" conversation?
-Intercom's model credits Fin when a customer confirms satisfaction or when the conversation closes without escalation.
-But closed is not always resolved.
-A customer who gives up in frustration and calls the phone line instead is not a success story.
-Measuring outcomes requires measuring the right outcomes — and that measurement is harder than it looks.
+Intercom's model credits Fin when a customer confirms satisfaction or when the conversation closes without escalation — but closed is not always resolved.
+A customer who abandons a chat and calls the phone line is not a success story; they are a deflection failure counted as a win.
+Measuring outcomes requires measuring the right outcomes, with honest definitions that survive scrutiny from a buyer-side analyst, not just the vendor's success team.
+Any vendor moving to outcome-based pricing needs transparent, auditable definitions agreed in the contract before go-live.
+Otherwise the pricing model creates a new misalignment: the vendor is incentivised to count as resolutions events the buyer would never accept as resolved.
+Legitimate outcome pricing is only as good as the integrity of its measurement framework.

 The Minimum Viable Spend Problem

 For smaller deployments, per-resolution pricing can be more expensive than flat-rate alternatives.
-If you're handling 200 support tickets per month, a fixed platform fee often beats paying per resolution.
-Outcome pricing scales well at volume; it can be inefficient at low volume.
-This is why most serious outcome-based models include a platform component to cover base infrastructure, with variable resolution fees layered on top.
+If you're handling 200 support tickets per month, a fixed platform fee often beats paying per resolution once you account for the minimum viable infrastructure the vendor still needs to maintain.
+Outcome pricing scales well at volume; it can be structurally inefficient at low volume.
+This is why most serious outcome-based models include a platform component to cover base infrastructure costs — predictable, budgetable, covering fixed overhead — with variable resolution fees layered on top.
+Buyers at lower volumes should negotiate the base-plus-variable hybrid rather than accepting pure per-outcome pricing.
+This structure aligns incentives at scale while keeping the cost floor manageable during initial deployment, when volumes are lower and outcome rates are still being calibrated.

 The Connected Product Parallel